sfu-natlang/sfu-natlang.github.io/_posts/2016-09-20-Ashkan-presentation.md

 title: "Ashkan's Master Thesis"
 root: ../../
 ---
-On May 25th 2:30pm, during the lab meeting, PHD student Ashkan Alinejad will give a presentation on his master thesis about speech recognition using recurrent neural network solutions.
+On September 20th 2:30pm, during the lab meeting, PHD student Ashkan Alinejad will give a presentation on his master thesis about speech recognition using recurrent neural network solutions.